Jta26/Chat-Translate/Report.md

 Documentation of how Error handling is supported in your application Mobile/responsive design was implemented and what limitation your project has with respect to accessibility requirement and responsive design

-### Member Roles:
-We defined our roles based on ownership of functionality.
-We started the project with specific roles, but as the project progressed and we periodically worked together on calls, the lines of our work were blurred.
-Below we describe our part of the project.
-#### Kinori Rosnow:
-My role for this project was handling the language translations and the language data interactions.
-A core of the site is the translation of language where we leveraged Microsoft's Azure Translation API to translate to every language we support.
-The translation capabilities are limited by the Azure Translation API capability.
-The messages are stored in every language supported to maximize speed efficiency with a tradeoff with space.
-For the message database schema I had the message all stored in the same dictionary so the backend interactions could all be the same.
-The original message language was stored in the schema separately.
-To be specific my front end work was the language selection drop down in the top right of the screen.
-Most of my work; however was on the back end.
-I routed the requests for the change of language selection to the server which update the user information `Locale` in the database.
-The client side would then request the messages in the new language.
-My part of the system does have a possible flaw in that if a user's `Locale` in the database differed from their keyboard language, there may be a way to trick the system into storing the wrong original language of the message in the database.
-Given more time I would be interested in addressing this to combat potential malicious users.
-Although I'm not sure the full extent of the possible harm yet as the translation API can detect correct languages and our system doesn't depend on the language except for what it displays to the users.
-We do not think this is a security issue.

 ## Error Handling

 In general, our application contains most of it's error handling on the server side surrounding the authentication, however there is also client side form-validation for the login and signup pages.